The Byzantine Empire

 In addition Byzantium played an important role in the transmission of classical knowledge to the Islamic world and to Renaissance Italy.
 The influence of its theologians on medieval Western thought (and especially on Thomas Acquinas) was profound, and their removal from the "canon" of Western thought in subsequent centuries has only served to impoverish the canon.
 Byzantium's influence on Western art and architecture is so well-known as to scarcely need mentioning.
 Its most lasting effect, though, lies in its spreading of Orthodoxy to surrounding peoples (the so-called "Byzantine commonwealth," a term coined by 20th century historians).
 Early Byzantine missionary work spread Orthodox Christianity to various Slavic peoples, and it is still predominant among the Russians and many other Slavic peoples as well as among the Greeks.
 Less well known is the influence of the Byzantine style of religion on the millions of Christians in Ethiopia, the Egyptian Coptic Christians, and the Christians of Georgia and Armenia.
 The start and end dates of the Empire's independence, 395 to 1453, are one of the traditional dates for the period of the Middle Ages.
 It was 1177 years from the original split of the Roman Empire under Diocletian in 284 until the fall of Trebizond in 1461; whatever the measurement, the Empire certainly lasted for over a millennium.

-DO NOT HARD DELETE
+PLEASE DO NOT HARD DELETE OR MOVE

 Here are a few examples of Byzantine royal architecture.
 Some of the pics are of buildings which are over a millenia old and have been through countless conflicts and wars.